The Bar Hit List: The 15 Best Bars In Philly

 Let’s play a game.
-We’re going to say a word, and you say the first place that comes to mind.
+We’ll say a word, and you say the first place that comes to mind.
 Ready?
 Speakeasy.
 If The Ranstead Room isn’t one of the first thoughts that popped into your head, you haven’t lived in Philly long enough.
 It’s dark, underground (below El Rey in Rittenhouse to be specific), and they make great, strong cocktails.
 Plus, like pretty much every speakeasy ever, it’s prohibition-themed, with tufted red leather couches and jazz music playing in the background.
-Order whatever your favorite classic cocktail is, or go for the Bartender’s Choice.
+So order whatever your favorite classic cocktail is or go for the Bartender’s Choice.
 Either way, it’ll take a few minutes to make and be one of the best drinks you’ve had in a long time.

 Hop Sing Laundromat

-Here’s the thing about Hop Sing.
+Here’s the thing about Chinatown’s Hop Sing.
 The guy that works the door—well, he’s kind of an assh*le.
-And if you’re not wearing the right shoes or you itch your nose with your left hand instead of your right hand, he may just tell you to step out of line and walk away.
+And if you’re not wearing the right shoes or you itch your nose with your left hand instead of your right, he may just tell you to step out of line and walk away.
 It’s made us swear off the whole place more than once.
 But once you get past him, Hop Sing is one of the coolest and most unique bars in Philadelphia.
 The walls are covered in velvety red wallpaper and there are candelabras on every table that look like they’re about to jump to life a la Beauty And The Beast.
-Then there are the cocktails, which always have ingredients like Vietnamese coffee and flower-infused gin that seem like they’d make no sense together but, like Andy and April in Parks And Rec, end up creating something weirdly incredible.
+Then there are the cocktails, which always have ingredients like Vietnamese coffee and flower-infused gin that seem like they’d make no sense together but, like Crocs and almost every outfit in your closet, end up creating something that weirdly that works.

 McGillin's Olde Ale House

-McGillin’s is on our Greatest Hits list for one reason: it’s the entire city’s favorite place to day drink.
+This Midtown Village bar is a Philly staple for one reason: it’s the entire city’s favorite place to day drink.
 There are rows of long picnic tables, big TVs playing whatever game is currently on, and no matter what time of year it is, you’ll see big groups cheers-ing each other with pints of whatever’s on draft—usually starting at around noon on the weekends.
 They also have two fireplaces, so it’s especially useful in the winter when all of the outdoor beer gardens are closed, but you still need a place to drink while there’s daylight left.

-Assembly is the coolest rooftop bar in Philadelphia.
+Assembly is one of the coolest rooftop bars in Philadelphia.
 It has pretty much everything you could want from a place where you go to drink outside on top of a building—from good cocktails and a great view of downtown to semi-circle couches that you can throw your belongings across to save seats for friends who may never show up.
-There’s also an indoor portion of the bar that’s open in the winter, and when it’s warm enough, they’ll just turn the fire pits outside on full blast so you can pretend the groundhog either did or did not see its shadow—whichever means the winter is almost over.
+The Logan Square spot also has an indoor portion of the bar that’s open in the winter, and when it’s warm enough, they’ll just turn the fire pits outside on full blast so you can pretend the groundhog either did or did not see its shadow—whichever means winter is almost over.

 Bob & Barbara's Cocktail Lounge

 Tattooed Mom should really be categorized as a museum—one that just happens to have a bar inside it.
 The walls, top to bottom, are covered in years of stickers, spray paint, and sharpie, and it would take an exhaustive “I Spy” search to pick out all of the different murals by both famous and local street artists.
-It’s so quintessentially South Street in the way that pretty much anything goes, whether that’s craft night on Sundays, drinks with cotton candy and pop rocks, or literally just scrawling whatever you want onto their walls without any concern for being thrown out.
+It’s so quintessentially South Street in the way that pretty much anything goes—cheesy tater tots and burgers, drinks with cotton candy and pop rocks, or literally just scrawling whatever you want onto their walls without any concern for being thrown out.